Monsters INC Iron On Vinyl Trick or Treat Bags

 You can make these easy Monsters INC Iron On Vinyl Trick or Treat Bags for Halloween in less than 20 minutes!
 They hold a ridiculous amount of candy and are completely customizable so they can match whatever costume you’re going to wear.

-Right now my four year old loves Monsters Inc. He goes back and forth between Mike and Sully being his favorites but he would watch that movie on repeat if I let him.
+My son absolutely loves Monsters Inc, Monsters University and now Monsters at Work.
+He goes back and forth between Mike and Sully being his favorites but he would watch them all day every day if I let him.

 Common questions about layering iron on vinyl: